RubenNijhuis/Portfolio22/README.md

 # ☑️ Todo's

-Created 23x12x21 - Last updated 14x01x22
+Created 23x12x21 - Last updated 16x01x22

 Styling

 - [x] Find a way to structure CSS over multiple files for easier upscaling
-- [ ] Fix component structure
+- [x] Fix component structure
 - [x] Fix variable spread over files
 - [ ] Create a var for nav height or some other way to not have to change the height in ~10 places
-- [ ] Standardize css classes (nothing matches right now)
+- [x] Standardize css classes (nothing matches right now)
-- [ ] Standardize typography
+- [x] Standardize typography
 - [x] Interesting animation
 - [ ] advanced mixins (research)